 Then an imaging test, usually magnetic resonance imaging (MRI), is done to check for other possible causes of increased pressure within the skull.
 One type of MRI (called magnetic resonance venography) can provide images of the veins that carry blood from the brain.
 It enables doctors to determine whether these veins are narrowed.
 If results are normal, a spinal tap (lumbar puncture—see Spinal Tap) is done to measure the pressure of cerebrospinal fluid and to analyze the fluid.
 In idiopathic intracranial hypertension, the pressure of the fluid is usually increased, and the content is usually normal.

-Idiopathic intracranial hypertension may resolve without treatment within 6 months.
-Nonetheless, overweight people should lose weight because doing so may reduce pressure within the skull.
+Overweight people should lose weight because doing so may reduce pressure within the skull.
 The disorder may resolve when as little as 10% of body weight is lost.
 However, weight reduction programs are often unsuccessful.

 Drugs known to trigger the disorder, such as tetracycline, should be stopped.